Mayor & Council

 Live broadcast coverage of the King City Council Meetings can now be seen on TVCTV cable channel 30 and livestreaming on MACC TVCTV’s YouTube page.

-You can also find a copy of the meeting on the King Citys YouTube page a few days later.
+You can also find a copy of the meeting on the King City YouTube page a few days later.

-King City Council Meetings take place the third Wednesdays of the month at 7 pm.
-Special Meetings held by the King City Council will also be broadcast on TVCTV channels as needed.
-For meeting schedule information visit King City’s website calendar above.
+King City Council Meetings take place on the third Wednesdays of the month at 6 pm.
+Special meetings and workshops held by the King City Council will also be broadcast on TVCTV channels as needed.
+For meeting schedule information visit King City’s website calendar above or go to the agenda page.

 TVCTV is a division of the Metropolitan Area Communications Commission (MACC), which regulates and administers Comcast and Frontier Cable Franchises in Washington County, Lake Oswego, Rivergrove and West Linn.